geoffrey-eisenbarth/django-ctct/README.md

 ## Usage

 After the app has been installed and configured, you must generate your first auth token:
-  * Open up www.example.com/django-ctct/auth/ in your browser (or whatever domain you have set in `CTCT_REDIRECT_URI`)
+  * Open up the `CTCT_REDIRECT_URI` address in your browser
   * Use your ConstantContact credentials to log in
-  * At this point, `django-ctct` should use refresh tokens, so no need to manually log in again
+  * From this point forward `django-ctct` should use refresh tokens, so no need to manually log in again

 If you wish to import data from ConstantContact.com into your local database (recommended), then run the following: